What Is Technical Training? +Examples, Tips (2023)

 A key distinguishing factor between technical training and other forms of training is that most technical training aspects are job-specific, and cannot be performed without the appropriate technical skills.
 On the other hand, non-technical training such as soft or administrative skill training is generic and easily transferable from one job to another.

-How to Create an Effective Technical Training Program at Your Company
+How to Start an Effective Technical Training Program

 Here is a six-step checklist for you to create an engaging and effective technical training program for your employees.